irmen/prog8/docs/source/index.rst

 --------------

 `64tass <https://sourceforge.net/projects/tass64/>`_ - cross assembler.
 Install this on your shell path.
+It's very easy to compile yourself.
-A recent .exe version of this tool for Windows can be obtained from my `clone <https://github.com/irmen/64tass/releases>`_ of this project.
+A recent precompiled .exe for Windows can be obtained from my `clone <https://github.com/irmen/64tass/releases>`_ of this project.
-For other platforms it is very easy to compile it yourself (make ; make install).

-A **Java runtime (jre or jdk), version 8 or newer**  is required to run the packaged compiler.
+A **Java runtime (jre or jdk), version 8 or newer**  is required to run the prog8 compiler itself.
-If you're scared of Oracle's licensing terms, most Linux distributions ship OpenJDK instead and for Windows it's possible to get that as well.
-Check out `AdoptOpenJDK <https://adoptopenjdk.net/>`_ for downloads.
+If you're scared of Oracle's licensing terms, most Linux distributions ship OpenJDK instead.
+Fnd for Windows it's possible to get that as well.
+Check out `AdoptOpenJDK <https://adoptopenjdk.net/>`_ .

-Finally: a **C-64 emulator** (or a real C-64 ofcourse) to run the programs on.
+Finally: a **C-64 emulator** (or a real C-64 ofcourse) can be nice to test and run your programs on.
 The compiler assumes the presence of the `Vice emulator <http://vice-emu.sourceforge.net/>`_.

 .. important::
     **Building the compiler itself:** (*Only needed if you have not downloaded a pre-built 'fat-jar'*)

-    (re)building the compiler itself requires a recent Kotlin SDK.
+    (Re)building the compiler itself requires a recent Kotlin SDK.
-    The compiler is developed using the `IntelliJ IDEA <https://www.jetbrains.com/idea/>`_ IDE from Jetbrains, with the Kotlin plugin (free community edition of this IDE is available).
-    But a bare Kotlin SDK installation should work just as well.
+    The compiler is developed using `IntelliJ IDEA <https://www.jetbrains.com/idea/>`_ , but only a Kotlin SDK installation should work as well, because the gradle tool is used to compile everything from the commandline.

-    Instructions on how to obtain a working compiler are in :ref:`building_compiler`.
+    Instructions on how to obtain a prebuilt compiler are in :ref:`building_compiler`.

 .. toctree::